What Is Renters Insurance and Do I Need It?

 The Takeaway

-Renters insurance can provide coverage for your personal belongings, whether they are in your home, your car, or while you are on vacation.
+Renters insurance can provide coverage for your personal belongings, whether they are in your home, your car, or with you on vacation.
 In addition, renters insurance can provide liability coverage in case someone is injured in your home or if you accidentally cause injury to someone.

 To determine if buying renters insurance is worth it for you, you may want to consider whether it would be financially devastating for you to have to replace all, or even some, of your personal possessions if they were stolen or damaged.
 If the answer is yes, then a renters insurance policy may be a wise investment.